nobl9/terraform-provider-nobl9/docs/resources/slo.md

 ### Optional

 - `alert_policies` (List of String) Alert Policies attached to SLO.
+- `annotations` (Map of String) List of key/value pairs attached to the resource.
 - `anomaly_config` (Block Set, Max: 1) Configuration for Anomalies.
 Currently supported Anomaly Type is NoData (see [below for nested schema](#nestedblock--anomaly_config))
 - `attachment` (Block List, Max: 20) (see [below for nested schema](#nestedblock--attachment))
 - `attachments` (Block List, Max: 20, Deprecated) (see [below for nested schema](#nestedblock--attachments))